liatrio/gh-trusted-builds-app/README.md

         --yes ghcr.io/${{ github.repository }}@${{ needs.push.outputs.digest }}
 ```

-Lastly, the `provenance` and `source-attestations` job both produce attestations that are signed by the workflow.
+Next, the `provenance` and `source-attestations` job both produce attestations that are signed by the workflow.
 The `provenance` job uses the container generator from [`slsa-framework/slsa-github-generator`](https://github.com/slsa-framework/slsa-github-generator) to produce a [provenance attestation](https://slsa.dev/provenance/v1) that links the container image and source code, along with some metadata about how the artifact was produced.
 Because the workflow is only using the generator, it doesn't have the full context necessary to populate the entire provenance, so some fields aren't present.

 Here's an example of the provenance generated by this job ([Rekor entry](https://search.sigstore.dev/?logIndex=21341723)):

 <details>
 <summary>SLSA Provenance attestation (click to expand)</summary>